karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 ---
-title: "An opinionated list of tips for building a .NET 8 app template"
+title: "An opinionated list of tips for building .NET 8 app templates"
 date: 2023-12-25T14:36:32+01:00
-description: "I have been building .NET templates for quite some time.
-And as a result, I thought it might be helpful to compile a list of tips to consider when creating a .NET app template for yourself or your company."
+description: "I have been developing .NET templates for quite some time, and as a result, I thought it might be helpful to compile a list of tips to consider when creating a .NET template for your own or your company's apps."
 tags: ["dotnet", "csharp", "templates"]
 draft: true
 ---

 When you install the .NET SDK, it comes equipped with a variety of templates that are readily available for your use.
 However, these templates are essentially bare, serving as a foundational starting point for your projects.

+This implies that several elements need to be incorporated to make them truly production-ready.
+This is where having a set of prebuilt .NET templates with everything already pre-configured and all the necessary building blocks set up comes into play.

-[.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview) embodies a similar philosophy.
-It is an opinionated, cloud ready stack for building applications, offering a preconfigured set of tools such as HealthChecks and OpenTelemetry.
+The recently announced [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview) embodies a similar philosophy.
+It is an opinionated, cloud ready stack for building applications, offering a template that comes preconfigured with set of tools such as HealthChecks and OpenTelemetry.
 You can take a look at the Aspire templates in [here](https://github.com/dotnet/aspire/tree/main/src/Aspire.ProjectTemplates)

 In the realm of enterprise development, I usually tend to find that there aree a set of opinionated rules defined when you have to build an application.
-These rules might dictate the use of specific application architectures (e.g., Clean Architecture or Vertical Slice) or mandate the utilization of private NuGet packages for functionalities like logging or configuration.
+These rules might dictate the use of specific application architectures (e.g., Clean Architecture or Vertical Slice) or mandate the utilization of certain custom NuGet packages for functionalities like logging or configuration.
 This is where .NET Aspire has limitations, as, despite its well-implemented nature, it remains a generic template.
-Consequently, regardless of how robust .NET Aspire may be, it doesn't cater to the specific, tailored needs of individual enterprises, this is where creating and use your own templates that enforce your organization's rules becomes a valuable approach when starting the development of a new application.
+Consequently, regardless of how robust .NET Aspire may be, it doesn't cater to the specific, tailored needs of individual enterprises, this is where creating and using your own templates that enforce your organization's rules becomes a valuable approach when starting the development of a new application.

 I have been building .NET templates for quite some time and for multiple companies.
 As a result, I thought it might be helpful to compile a list of tips to consider when creating a .NET app template.